-Note: To reinforce and create clarity with respect to the expectations related to continuous improvement, the Requirements under each Element mimic the continuous improvement cycle (Plan, Do, Study, Act).
+Note: To reinforce and create clarity with respect to the expectations related to continuous improvement, the Requirements under each Element mimic the continuous improvement cycle (i.e., Plan, Do, Study, Act).

-STANDARD 8: There is continuous improvement of the postgraduate structure and governance, and of residency programs.
+STANDARD 8: There is continuous improvement of the postgraduate governance and structure, and of residency programs.

-Element 8.1: The postgraduate dean and postgraduate education committee continuously review and improve the quality of the postgraduate structure and governance.
+Element 8.1: The postgraduate dean and postgraduate education committee continuously review and improve the quality of the postgraduate governance and structure.

-Requirement(s) Indicator(s) 8.1.1: There is a process to review and improve the postgraduate structure and governance.
-8.1.1.1: There is an evaluation of the postgraduate structure and governance.
+Requirement(s) Indicator(s) 8.1.1: There is a systematic process to regularly review and improve the postgraduate governance and structure.
+8.1.1.1: There is an evaluation of the postgraduate governance and structure.
 8.1.1.2: There are assessments of the performance of leadership and postgraduate administrative personnel.
-8.1.2: A range of data and information is reviewed to inform evaluation and improvement of the postgraduate structure and governance.
+8.1.2: A range of data and information is reviewed to inform evaluation and improvement of the postgraduate governance and structure.
 8.1.2.1: Feedback from multiple sources, including feedback from residents, teachers, administrative personnel, and program directors, as appropriate, is regularly reviewed.
 8.1.2.2: Mechanisms for feedback take place in an open, collegial atmosphere.
 8.1.3: Based on the data and information reviewed, strengths are identified and action is taken to address areas identified for improvement.
 8.1.3.1: Areas for improvement are used to identify and implement relevant and timely action plans.
 8.1.3.2: The postgraduate dean and postgraduate education committee share their identified strengths and areas for improvement (including associated action plans) with relevant residency education stakeholders in a timely manner.
 8.1.3.3 : There is a clear and well-documented process to review the effectiveness of actions taken, and to take further action as required.